nnirror/wax/README.md

 ## fold
 Folds any values in `input 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.

+## ftom
+Converts an input value of frequency in `hz` to its corresponding MIDI note number.

 ## granular
 Generates grains lasting `size (ms)` from a loaded audio file, starting at the `position` point, which expects a float between 0 - 1.
 A new grain will generate every time `trigger` goes above 0.5.